Hotels near Glaeser Park

 Which hotels near Glaeser Park offer free breakfast?

-Which hotels near Glaeser Park have a pool?
+Which hotels near Glaeser Park have an outdoor pool?

 Which hotels near Glaeser Park offer free parking?